sdv-dev/SDV/_sources/user_guides/single_table/gaussian_copula.rst.txt

    numerical representation of the data from which we can learn the probability distributions.
 3. Learn the probability distribution of each column from the table
-4. Learn the correlation between the marginal probabilities using a Gaussian Copula.
+4. Transform the values of each numerical column by converting them to their marginal distribution CDF values and then applying an inverse CDF transformation of a standard normal on them.
+5. Learn the correlations of the newly generated random variables.

 After this, when we used the model to generate new data for our table using the ``sample`` method, it did:

 5. Sample from a Multivariate Standard Normal distribution with the learned correlations.
-6. Reverse the sampled probabilities using the marginal distributions.
+6. Revert the sampled values by computing their standard normal CDF and then applyting the inverse CDF of their marginal distributions.
-7. Reverse the RDT transformations to go back to the original data format.
+7. Revert the RDT transformations to go back to the original data format.

 As you can see, during these steps the *Marginal Probability